Most advertisers aspire to 1:1 personalization, but they largely miss the mark.

 Let’s imagine your run all of these landing pages, and eventually want to improve them.
 You test your original body copy against some new body copy, and after your test, the new body copy wins.
 So, you want to replace the old body copy with the new on multiple pages.

 If you’re the user of a landing page software, you’ll have to change these manually.
 And, while it’s only four pages at maximum, consider what it would be like if it were thirty or forty.
 What if you went through a rebranding and had to change your logo, company name, and color scheme on each page?

 Depending on your business, you may need days, weeks, months even.
 With Global Blocks though, it takes only a few clicks.

 After the conclusion of a test, or a rebranding, or even something as small as updating your copyright information, Global Blocks can help.
 Global Blocks allows you to use Instablocks on more than one page.
 Form a central dashboard, PCA users will be able to insert an Instablock on any number of pages they please: images, copy, headlines, CTAs, and more…

 As far as scaling custom page designs, there is no feature more valuable.

-To create truly personalized post-click experiences, you need to be able to move at the speed of advertising.
+To create truly personalized post-click landing pages, you need to be able to move at the speed of advertising.
 The lagging design process with templates won’t cut it.
-But, this isn’t the only mistake advertisers make when trying to scale post-click experiences.
+But, this isn’t the only mistake advertisers make when trying to scale post-click landing pages.
 Are you making any of them?
 Find out, by claiming the Instapage Scalable Creation ebook.